ronmattss/WFC-Puzzle/README.md

 # WFC-Puzzle
-A Procedural Path-Building Puzzle Game for our study SOLVING DIFFICULTY UNCERTAINTY ON PROCEDURALLY GENERATED PATH-BUILDING PUZZLE GAMES USING WAVE FUNCTION COLLAPSE ALGORITHM WITH DYNAMIC DIFFICULTY ADJUSTMENT
+A Procedural Path-Building Puzzle Game for our study

+SOLVING DIFFICULTY UNCERTAINTY ON PROCEDURALLY GENERATED PATH-BUILDING PUZZLE GAMES USING WAVE FUNCTION COLLAPSE ALGORITHM WITH DYNAMIC DIFFICULTY ADJUSTMENT

 Description:
 The Game generates it's puzzle by utilizing WFC Algorithm.
-The Difficulty Adjustment kicks in to constraint the generator on producing appropriate to the player.
+The Difficulty Adjustment kicks in to constraint the generator on producing appropriate puzzle to the player.

 Systems: